 SRHM’s activities in this area are divided into KNOWLEDGE, INFLUENCE and CAPACITY-BUILDING.

 Since 1993, SRHM has published over 150 articles on South Asia, along with a Hindi language edition since 2005.
-The inaugural South Asia Journal Issue will provide a space for researchers, policymakers, implementers, advocates and activists working on SRHR to articulate right-based analyses on key issues within and across countries.
-The journal will strive to identify regional threads to build and strengthen local agendas for evidence generation and action.
-Most importantly, this issue provides a space to examine challenges and progress with a regional, multidisciplinary lens, to strengthen the community of practitioners, advocates and researchers committed to improving SRHR in South Asia.
+The inaugural South Asia Journal Issue provides a space to examine challenges and progress, using a regional, multidisciplinary lens to strengthen the community of practitioners, advocates and researchers committed to improving SRHR in South Asia.